-This asynchronous self-paced online-facilitated workshop (five to seven days, approximately 15 hours expected commitment) will explore engagement strategies in Google Workspace and Microsoft 365, with an emphasis on Microsoft Teams.
+This asynchronous self-paced online-facilitated workshop (five to seven days, approximately 15-hour expected commitment) will explore engagement strategies in Google Workspace and Microsoft 365, with an emphasis on Microsoft Teams.
 Each of these collaborative technologies are powerful tool sets that can be leveraged for educational purposes.
-The workshop includes an implementation plan as part of the assessment.
-These will be offered throughout the academic year.
+The workshop includes an implementation plan as part of the assessment, and is offered throughout the academic year.

 Collaboration for Learning in Online Environments: an Experiential Workshop Accordion Closed

-This facilitated asynchronous online workshop (five to seven days, approximately 15 hours expected commitment) will focus on organizing effective and engaging collaboration activities in an online environment.
-Topics include: benefits, best practices, and pedagogical considerations for active collaboration; establishing communication channels and group expectations; collaborative technology; peer review; and collaborative grading.
-These will be offered throughout the academic year.
+This facilitated asynchronous online workshop (five to seven days, approximately 15-hour expected commitment) will focus on organizing effective and engaging collaboration activities in an online environment.
+Topics include benefits, best practices, and pedagogical considerations for active collaboration; establishing communication channels and group expectations; collaborative technology; peer review; and collaborative grading.
+This workshop is offered throughout the academic year.

 Alternative Assessments to Promote Engagement Accordion Closed

-This facilitated asynchronous self-paced online workshop (five to seven days, approximately 15 hours expected commitment) will assist you in designing and evaluating alternative assessments.
+This facilitated asynchronous self-paced online workshop (five to seven days, approximately 15-hour expected commitment) will assist you in designing and evaluating alternative assessments.
 Participants will have the opportunity to learn using authentic example assessments from NAU courses.
-Topics will include universal and inclusive assessment design, alignment of course objectives, activities, and assessments, scoring guides for feedback and grading, and selection and implementation of technologies.
-The workshop includes an implementation plan as part of the assessment.
-These will be offered throughout the academic year.
+Topics include universal and inclusive assessment design; alignment of course objectives, activities, and assessments; scoring guides for feedback and grading; and implementation of technologies.
+The workshop includes an implementation plan as part of the assessment, and is offered throughout the academic year.